Syntax3rror404/LIFVR-Docs/hands.md

 How the hands work: pd switch, strength switch, collisions,
 - switching hand poses: function explenation

-### 3.1 How to change the hand skeletal mesh to a custom hand mesh?
+### 3.1 How to change the hand skeletal mesh to a custom hand mesh
 How to change the VR hands from the default quinn hands ... .

-### 3.2 How to change the default hand animations?
+### 3.2 How to change the default hand animations
 How to change the default hand animations...